GLIMS-RGI/rgi_user_guide/docs/products/glacier_product.md

 |       8 | Ice shelf               | Floating ice sheet of considerable thickness attached to a coast nourished by a glacier(s); snow accumulation on its surface or bottom freezing                                                                                                                                                |
 |       9 | Rock glacier            | Lava-stream-like debris mass containing ice in several possible forms and moving slowly downslope

-### Submission info files
+## Submission info table

-Each glacier region provides a csv file containing information about provenance of the glacier outlines.
-It contains the following columns:
+Each glacier region folder contains a csv file containing information about provenance of the glacier outlines.
+This file is available for the glacier product only, and allows to associate each outline's `subm_id` (submission identifier) to a specific entry in the GLIMS database.
+The table contains the following columns:

 `subm_id`
 : `long_name`: submission_id <br/> `description`: Unique identifier assigned by GLIMS to a specific data submission.
 Allows to obtain information about the analysts and data submitters. <br/> `datatype`: int <br/> `units`:  <br/> `source`: GLIMS <br/> `rgi6_name`: